achrinza/event-pubsub/README.md

 ## Digital Ocean Static App

 We use the free Digital Ocean Static Apps to host a version of the local server.
 It is exactly the same as if you ran npm start on your machine.
-You can also use this like a CDN as it automatically rebuilds from main/master each time the branch is updated. [event-pubsub CDN home](https://cdn-avsja.ondigitalocean.app/event-pubsub/) : https://cdn-avsja.ondigitalocean.app/event-pubsub/
+You can also use this like a CDN as it automatically rebuilds from main/master each time the branch is updated. [@achrinza/event-pubsub CDN home](https://cdn-avsja.ondigitalocean.app/@achrinza/event-pubsub/) : https://cdn-avsja.ondigitalocean.app/@achrinza/event-pubsub/

 ## Basic Examples